Purchases made through links earn us a small commission, at no extra cost to you.

 - You only have to declare the amount of cash you are travelling with if it’s over $5,000.

 - It’s worth noting that GPS systems cannot be brought into the country.

-- The official language is Spanish.
-English is fairly widely spoken in Havana and in the large hotels and resorts in Cuba’s beach destinations.
+- The official language in Cuba is Spanish.
+English is fairly widely spoken in Havana and at the large hotels and resorts in Cuba’s beach destinations.

 Currency and Banking